What's the matter with $\Sigma m_{\nu}$?: Review of constraints on the neutrino mass

 \section{Review of constraints on the neutrino mass}

 With this section we aim to provide the reader with a conceptual understanding of how cosmological observations, CMB and BAO in particular, enable constraints on the neutrino mass.
-These observables are sensitive to the gravitational influence of massive neutrinos, which fundamentally makes these constraints possible.
+These observables are sensitive to the gravitational influence of massive neutrinos, a sensitivity which fundamentally makes these constraints possible.
 For neutrinos in mass ranges of interest, which become non-relativistic after recombination, a combination of probes is necessary to isolate this influence.

 The measurement of $\mnu$ from cosmological data can be thought of as proceeding in two steps.
 First, the CMB temperature and polarization power spectra are used to estimate the baryon and cold dark matter densities, along with the angular size of the sound horizon; together, these give a constraint on the distance to the last-scattering surface.
-Knowing this distance is not sufficient to determine $\mnu$, as we can simultaneously vary the cosmological constant and $\mnu$ to keep that distance fixed, but with slightly different shapes for the expansion history.
-To break the degeneracy we can then either add BAO data, which (in combination with the primary CMB data) constrain $\omm = \omcb + \omnu$, or CMB lensing data, which constrains a different linear combination that is approximately $\omcb - 0.5 \omnu$.
-Of course, one can also add both for even greater constraining power.
+Knowing this distance is not sufficient to determine $\mnu$, as we can simultaneously vary the cosmological constant and $\mnu$ to keep that distance fixed.
+To break the degeneracy we can then either add BAO data, which (in combination with the primary CMB data) constrain $\omm = \omcb + \omnu$, or CMB lensing data, which constrain a different linear combination that is approximately $\omcb - 0.7\omnu$.
 We explain these steps in detail in the remainder of this section.